Every Place in Kansas – C

 Custer Smith Lost Town

-Cuyler-Eminence Finney Lost Town 1883-1942 This place was first called Cuyler when a post office opened on May 7, 1883.
-This village, located in Garfield Township, was located on the Pawnee River, 25 miles northeast of Garden City.
+Cuyler-Eminence Finney Lost Town 1883-1942 When a post office opened on May 7, 1883, this place was first called Cuyler.
+This village, located in Garfield Township, was on the Pawnee River, 25 miles northeast of Garden City.
 The town’s name was changed to Emminence on June 3, 1887.
 In 1910, it had a money-order post office with one rural route, a good local trade, and a population of 92.
 It was located about 18 miles north of Charleston, the nearest railroad station.

 Cypress, Alamead Lincoln Lost Town Also called Allemead.